QuickBirdEng/SurveyKit/README.md

 ```

 ### Configure
 These is how you configure the survey.
-We plan to expand the configuration
+We plan to expand the configuration.
 ```kotlin
 val configuration = SurveyTheme(
     themeColorDark = ContextCompat.getColor(requireContext(), R.color.cyan_dark),